 We encourage pupils to make significant links between mathematics as a discreet subject and using their mathematical knowledge in other subjects, as well as within real life problems.

-Every day, children in KS1 and KS2 also work on their own I Can Do Maths book.
-We began this programme in January 2016 and already, as a result of daily practice, have seen a huge improvement in the children's ability to manipulate number and calculate accurately; understand mathematical vocabulary; and apply reasoning skills in problem solving.
+Every day, children in KS1 and KS2 also work on their own mental arithmetic book.
+We began this programme in January 2016 and alongside Big Maths, as a result of daily practice, children secure the ability to manipulate number and calculate accurately; understand mathematical vocabulary; and apply reasoning skills in problem solving.

-Further information on I Can Do Maths can be found here:http://www.schofieldandsims.co.uk/icandomaths/
+Further information on the mental arithmetic books can be found here:https://www.schofieldandsims.co.uk/mental-arithmetic/

 An overview of the attainment expected for different age-groups is given below.